AllToMP3/alltomp3/README.md

 # alltomp3
-Node module to download and convert in MP3 with tags an online video
+Node module to download and convert in MP3 with tags an online video.

+## Requirements
+- ffmpeg >= 2.8 with lamemp3